iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 When Thursday night came around I'd text every player.
 I used a group app to text everyone the fixture details.
 Who we were playing, where when and remind them about subs.

 I'd ask for a reply of either IN or OUT so I knew if we had a team and begin thinking about who would start.
 I used the Notes app on my phone to keep a log.
-I often had to chase one or two who'd forget to reply or where 'credit meffs'.
+I often had to chase one or two who'd forget to reply or were 'credit meffs'.

 ## Money, money, money...
 Without it you don't have a club.
 Simple as that.
 Expenditure per season was around £2.5k.